digitase/sanger-rotation1/src/1_qc/README.txt

     association studies.
 Nature Protocols, 5(9), 1564–73.
     https://doi.org/10.1038/nprot.2010.116

+Notes:
+    On the known plate swap

+        There was a plate swap, between samples on plates 333833 and 333835, so you can check for those numbers in the sample names (PLATE_WELL_SAMPLE).
+If you want to be super careful though, they fixed the genders in the 4th release of the data, so you can check back against the fam file in here:
+        /lustre/scratch114/teams/barrett/coreex_gaibdc/release/coreex_gaibdc_20150304

+        de Lange, 2016-10-13

+    On the order of filters

+        I applied most of the filters all at once - mostly because some of them were inter-dependent.
+For example, when you are removing one individual from a related pair, you want to make sure that if one individual fails (or is worse, even if it doesn’t reach the failure threshold) on other filter(s), then that is the one you remove.
+Otherwise you may end up throwing away both individuals, even though one is fine. (edited) For most of the other filters, it doesn’t matter if you apply them together or separately, because failure is failure, regardless of their status elsewhere (e.g. if it is a missingness fail, then you are going to remove it no matter what) The only one I would really suggest making sure you do separately first is extreme missingness, as these can affect your calculations of the mean and sd for heterozygosity rate.

+        de Lange, 2016-10-14

 Cleaned dataset stats after filtering for MAF from the final plink log file.

     296117 variants and 18846 people pass filters and QC.